-Several days ago we called you regarding the possible new regulations for rental properties on Mt Hood unincorporated areas of lackamas ounty..

-As you may recall, we own the property at 8200 Marmot Road, Sandy, OR.
+Several days ago we called you regarding the possible new regulations for rental properties on Mt Hood/unincorporated areas of Clackamas County..
+As you may recall, we own the property at 58200 Marmot Road, Sandy, OR.

-- e have owned this property for almost 1 years and for that duration it has been a vacation rental property. - e do enjoy the property ourselves several times each year, but for a majority of the year we allow others to rent our property and enjoy beautiful Mt Hood. - e have had renters from all over the country and the world. - e use a rental agency to handle all our rentals.
+We have owned this property for almost 15 years and for that duration it has been a vacation rental property.
+We do enjoy the property ourselves several times each year, but for a majority of the year we allow others to rent our property and enjoy beautiful Mt Hood.
+We have had renters from all over the country and the world.

+We use a rental agency to handle all our rentals.
 The office is just minutes from our property.

-They closely manage monitor all renters.
+They closely manage/monitor all renters.

-- e are now retired. e paid off our property in full. - It is now an essential income stream for us in retirement. - urdening us with additional fees would be a significant hardship for us. - e regularly pay for upkeep, improvements, yard and tree care for our house and the four acres it sits on.
+We are now retired.
+We paid off our property in full.
+It is now an essential income stream for us in retirement.
+Burdening us with additional fees would be a significant hardship for us.
+We regularly pay for upkeep, improvements, yard and tree care for our house and the four acres it sits on.
 The rental fees allow us to put money back into keep our rental property in good shape.

-- e have plenty of on site parking, a carport, security gate, home owners insurance, etc. - e hope the county does not create additional rules, regulations, policies, etc - e especially ask that the county not add additional fees to we owners.
+We have plenty of on site parking, a carport, security gate, home owners insurance, etc. We hope the county does not create additional rules, regulations, policies, etc We especially ask that the county not add additional fees to we owners.
 That is a burden we as retirees would have a hard time carrying.

-Frank oanne Pinelli
+Frank & Joanne Pinelli

 NOTE: This message was trained as non-spam.
 If this is wrong, please correct the training as soon as possible.
+Spam Email Phishing Email